 Catch a puppet show at National Bunraku Theater.
 It’s an art form that originated in Osaka.
 The show uses Japanese instruments with talented puppeteers who have completed decades of training.

-For dinner, try okonomiyaki (a Japanese pancake) at Mizuno, the city’s oldest okonomiyaki restaurant.
+For dinner, try okonomiyaki (a Japanese pancake) at, the city’s oldest okonomiyaki restaurant.
 The yam okonomiyaki is very popular dish here.

 If you visit in March, don’t miss the sumo wrestling tournament, which lasts for 15 days.
 If you’re traveling with kids, you might like to spend a day at Universal Studios Japan.